JarredNKalina/flt-app/README.md

-# For the Love of Trivia API
+# For the Love of Trivia APP

 ## Motivation: